Professor of Movement Disorders Neurology

 Fig1.
 The image shows a fibroblast from a patient with Parkinson’s Disease due to mutations in the parkin gene.
 The fibroblast has been stained to show the mitochondria in the cell.
 We see increased branching and interconnectedness of the mitochondrial network in the fibroblasts from patients with parkin mutations compared to controls; this change in morphology of the mitochondria correlates with changes in function.

-We were the first group worldwide to establish a zebrafish model of familial Parkinson’s Disease at the MRC Centre for Developmental and Biomedical Genetics (http://cdbg.shef.ac.uk/) .
 We subsequently demonstrated that Parkin-deficient zebrafish share key features with human parkin-mutant Parkinson’s Disease patients, namely mitochondrial dysfunction and loss of dopaminergic neurons.
 Most recently, we have identified up-regulation of TIGAR as novel mechanism leading to mitochondrial dysfunction and dopaminergic cell loss in PINK1 deficiency.
 Inhibition of TIGAR prevents loss of dopaminergic neurons by normalizing mitochondrial function.
 TIGAR is therefore a promising novel target for disease-modifying therapy in early onset Parkinson’s Disease.
+We are now also using zebrafish to study genetic risk factors for sporadic Parkinson’s and how they may interact with ageing.

 For interested members of the public: Please have a look at the